shxdow/shxdow.github.io/_posts/2017-07-04-wirenet-analysis.md

 The image shows pretty clearly that the previous two lines are part of a loop![cmp loop](/assets/img/ida_cmp_loop.png)

 <!-- In this part the malware iterates over the list of input devices connected to the system, looking for one containing either `AT` or `System keyboard`. -->
 Every reverse engineer races against mental fatigue, and it is fundamental to be able to dissect the unimportant pieces from the relevant ones.
-Having said that, I omitted some parts as they were not as important to understand the overall implementation of the keylogger.
+This kind of fatigue can be felt even when reading dense material and as such I omitted parts I deemed as not important to cover.

 ```assembly
 1	push    offset aAt      ; "AT"